-The popular artists/exponents of Bharatanatyam are Bala Saraswati, Shanta Rao, Mrinalini Sarabhai, Yamini > Krishnamurthy, Kamala, Vyjayanthimala, Sonal man Singh, Samyukta Panigrahi and Rukhmini Devi. > > The word Kathak relates to katha “कथा”(or story).
-This dance form originated from North India mostly present Uttar > Pradesh.
+Some popular dancers of Bharatanatyam are Bala Saraswati, Shanta Rao, Mrinalini Sarabhai, Yamini Krishnamurthy, Kamala, Vyjayanthimala, Sonal man Singh, Samyukta Panigrahi and Rukhmini Devi.

+The word Kathak relates to katha “कथा”(or story).
+This dance form originated from North India mostly present Uttar Pradesh.
 Kathak dance traditionally was performed by group of wandering people/priests called kathakars.
-The katha which > is the background plot on which dance sequence proceeds is based on short instances of Indian hindu mythology.
-It is one > of the famous classical dances of north India.
-Its origin dates to ancient times when groups of priests went about > reciting stories of Ramayan and Mahabharat using music and dance.
-Childhood narations of Sri Krisnha (Krishna Bal Leela) > also used to be most popular concept of Kathak dance.
+The katha which is the background plot on which dance sequence proceeds is based on short instances of Indian hindu mythology.
+It is one of the famous classical dances of north India.
+Its origin dates to ancient times when groups of priests went about reciting stories of Ramayan and Mahabharat using music and dance.
+Childhood narations of Sri Krisnha (Krishna Bal Leela) also used to be most popular concept of Kathak dance.
 It soon turned to dance-drama in which actors took part.
-Kathak > gained momentum during Bhakti movement specially in 17th century. > > The maestros of Kathak dance are – Sitara Devi, Birju Maharaj, Gopi Krishna, Binda din Maharaj, Kalkadin, Uma Sharma. > > This dance form originated from Kerala in 17th century.
-The difference from other Indian dance forms can evidently be > noticed by heavy costumes, big head gears, fluffy skirts and silver nails.
-The artist generally gets the face colored. > Classical Kathakali was mainly performed by male artists but modern dance form has also included women artists along > with male counterpart.
+Kathak gained momentum during Bhakti movement specially in 17th century.

+The popular exponents or maestros of Kathak dance are – Sitara Devi, Birju Maharaj, Gopi Krishna, Binda din Maharaj, Kalkadin, Uma Sharma.

+This dance form originated from Kerala in 17th century.
+The difference from other Indian dance forms can evidently be noticed by heavy costumes, big head gears, crowns and facemasks, fluffy skirts and silver nails.
+The male artist generally gets the face colored.
+Classical Kathakali was mainly performed by male artists but modern dance form has also included women artists along with male counterpart.
 It is performed generally at temples during festivals.
-This is a dance drama which combines with > music, poetry, mime and drama.
-The themes are derived from ancient hindu mythologies, epic texts like puranas and also > from Ramayana and Mahabharata.
+This is a dance drama which combines with music, poetry, mime and drama.
+The themes are derived from ancient hindu mythologies, epic texts like puranas and also from Ramayana and Mahabharata.